 - 1/2 cup dairy-free mini chocolate chips, divided

-- In a medium bowl whisk together pumpkin puree, nut/seed butter, coconut sugar, maple syrup an vanilla extract.
-Then add eggs and milk, whisk again until all wet ingredients are fully combined.
+- In a medium bowl, whisk together pumpkin puree, nut/seed butter, coconut sugar, maple syrup, and vanilla extract.
+Then add eggs and milk, and whisk again until all wet ingredients are fully combined.

 - Add dry ingredients into bowl of wet ingredients, using large spatula to gently combine.
 Fold in about 1/3 cup mini chocolate chips.
 Batter should be thick.

 - Transfer batter to prepared loaf pan, sprinkle the rest of the chocolate chips on top, and gently press into top of batter.